jfreeman812/QE-Tools/github_tools/README.rst

 GitHub Tools
 ============

-A collection of tools around Git and GitHub to make developer's lives easier.
+A collection of tools around Git and GitHub to make developers' lives easier.

 gt-pr-checker
 -------------